Being a broke college student can negatively impact your college life. So, learn how to avoid being a broke college student!

 Now for some of these students, spending over 4 years to complete their college degrees isn’t entirely their fault or isn’t their fault at all, but for some it is.

-Thankfully, by planning for each semester in college in advance a college student can dramatically reduce the risk of this happening to them.
+Thankfully, by planning for each semester in college in advance a college students can dramatically reduce the risk of this happening to them.

 Planning for a semester in advance ensures you take all course prerequisites at the right time in order to graduate on time.